Qirky/Troop/README.md

 - The password for the Troop Server

 If you've connected successfully then you'll open a black text box.
 Just type in some Python and press Ctrl+Return to evaluate the block of code your cursor is in.
 If there are any other collaborators you should see coloured markers in the text displaying their names.
 You can even execute code they've written and vice versa.

+You can create a `client.cfg` file in the root directory if you have a host / port that you want to connect to regulary.
+It's contents should contain two lines:

+	host=<hostname_or_ip_address>
+	port=<port_number>

 There are no bells or whistles in the Troop editor: so there's currently no automatic bracketing, keyboard short-cuts, or syntax highlighting.
 To stop all current sound, type `Clock.clear()` and press Ctrl+Return to evaluate.